dirkweber/csswarp.js/README.md

 ### center:

 Optional.
-An array containing numbers for the x and y position of the center, i.e [120, 230].
+An array containing numbers for the x and y position of the center, e.g.[120, 230].
 If no value is provided here the circle will be centered horizontally and vertically.

 ### angle:

 Optional.
-A string containing the value for the rotation-angle in degree or radian, i. e.
-"0.65rad" or "45deg".
+A string containing the value for the rotation-angle in degree or radian, e.g. "0.65rad" or "45deg".
 The rotation is executed clockwise with 0deg at 12:00.
 Default value is "0rad".

 ### align: